Munirajxo/E-Commerce-Sales-Dashboard/README.md

 ### Data Analysis
 ---
-How to connect Power BI to MS SQL server and Flat Files Data Modelling with three tables
+1. How to connect Power BI to MS SQL server and Flat Files.
+2. Data Modelling with three tables.
-Data cleaning in Power Query
+3. Data cleaning in Power Query.
-How to create a Date Table in Power BI
+4. How to create a Date Table in Power BI.
-Time Intelligence function (TOTALYTD, SAMEPERIODLASTYEAR, etc) Creating Dynamic and Complex KPI's
+5. Time Intelligence function (TOTALYTD, SAMEPERIODLASTYEAR, etc).
+6. Creating Dynamic and Complex KPI's
-Basic to Advanced Dax Queries
+7. Basic to Advanced Dax Queries
-Conditional Formatting's, Adding dynamic icons in Power Bl Different DAX functions like Calculate, Sum, Sumx, Filter, values, selectedvalue, return, concatenate, divide, var, etc Creating different charts, maps and formatting then Generating insights from charts
+8. Conditional Formatting's, Adding dynamic icons in Power Bl
+9. Different DAX functions like Calculate, Sum, Sumx, Filter, values, selectedvalue, return, concatenate, divide, var, etc
+10. Creating different charts, maps and formatting then
+11. Generating insights from charts
-Export report
+12. Export report